Services

 - Certificate of Trust

-- Deed preparation to transfer primary home into trust
+- Deed preparation to transfer your primary residence into your trust

 - Asset titling guidance

-A Revocable Living Trust allows your assets to be managed during your lifetime and seamlessly transferred to your chosen beneficiaries after your death without court involvement, while giving you full control and flexibility to change it at any time.
+A Revocable Living Trust allows your assets to be managed during your lifetime and seamlessly transferred to your chosen beneficiaries after your death—without court involvement—while giving you full control and flexibility to make changes as your circumstances evolve.

 A Pour-Over Will ensures that any assets not already titled in your trust at your death are legally transferred into your trust and distributed according to its terms.
-This document is also where you formally nominate guardians for your minor children (if applicable).
+This is also the document where you formally nominate guardians for minor children, if applicable.

-*A Business Succession Plan may be added to a Comprehensive Estate Plan when you own a closely held business, LLC, or partnership interest.
-This plan is recommended for business owners who want to ensure their business can continue smoothly and be transferred in a controlled, legally sound manner.
-Additional investment: $1,000-$2,000, depending on complexity.
+*A Business Succession Plan may be added when you own a closely held business, LLC, or partnership interest.
+This planning helps ensure your business can continue smoothly and be transferred in a controlled, legally sound manner.
+Typical additional investment: $1,000–$2,000 depending on complexity.

 College Protection Plan